Renting terms explained: a glossary for renters

 House in Multiple Occupation (HMO)

-Your property is an HMO if: at least 3 tenants live there, forming more than 1 household and there is a shared toilet, bathroom or kitchen facilities.
-All local councils must license “large HMO’s” – properties that are higher than three stories, housing five or more people from two or more households.
-This legislation applies to any building or part of a building that is occupied by people who do not live as a single household, that is as a single family and where they must share amenities such as a kitchen or bathroom.
-Bed-sits accommodation and house shares where there are no family relationships are examples of HMOs.
+Your property is an HMO if: at least 3 tenants live there, forming more than one household, and there are shred facilities such as toilet, bathroom or kitchen facilities.
+All local councils must license “large HMO’s” – properties that are higher than three storeys, housing five or more people from two or more households.
+This legislation applies to any building or part of a building that is occupied by people who do not live as a single household – that is as a single family and where they must share amenities such as a kitchen or bathroom.
+Bedsit accommodation and house shares where there are no family relationships are examples of HMOs.

 Initial Term